Addiction Medicine

 What is SUD Medication Management?

-1. Evaluation and Diagnosis process.
-Evaluation by a licensed medical provider ensures accurate diagnosis, therefore more effective treatment strategies.
-Diagnosis is determined by a number of factors including symptoms, medical history, social history, and current health and substance use status.
-If medication is determined to be part of the treatment plan, the provider will discuss appropriate medications and dosages along with the risks and benefits before prescribing.
+1. Evaluation and Diagnosis Process: Evaluation by a licensed medical provider ensures proper diagnosis and more effective treatment strategies.
+Many factors determine a diagnosis, including symptoms, medical history, social history, and current health and substance use status.
+If medication is determined to be part of the treatment plan, the provider will discuss appropriate medications, dosages, and the risks and benefits before prescribing.

-In some cases an outpatient or inpatient detoxification may be recommended prior to starting maintenance medications.
-It is critical to be honest with your provider about your current use status so that they can treat you in the most comfortable way possible.
-You will not be judged.
+In some cases, providers may recommend an outpatient or inpatient detoxification before starting maintenance medications.
+It’s critical to be honest with your provider about your current use status so they can treat you in the most comfortable way possible.
+Our providers won't judge you.

-2. Medication Selection and Prescribing is an ongoing process as symptoms and medication efficacy can change rapidly or over longer periods of time and must be monitored for ongoing positive outcomes.
+2. Medication Selection and Prescribing: This is an ongoing process as symptoms and medication efficacy can change rapidly or over longer periods of time and must be monitored for ongoing positive outcomes.

 Start Your Journey